maryammod/personal-website/content/posts/linux-tree-command.md

   ```

-  Here is a list of all options with a short discription supported by the tree
+  Here is a list of all options with a short description supported by the tree program:
-  program:

   ```